 A cargo vessel sailing along the very wide Hugli river at Diamond Harbour, West Bengal

-India's extensive 7,500 km coastline is dotted with a dozen major ports and some 200 minor and intermediate ports.
+India's extensive 7 500 km coastline is dotted with 13 major ports and some 200 minor and intermediate ports.
 The Government of India's Port Trust of India runs all the major ports.
 Minor ports are guided by state governments.
-India's ports handled an estimated 650 million tons of cargo in the year ended March 2007.
-The major ports of India handled 606 m tons of cargo in 2015-16.
-Kandla (Gujarat) port's cargo throughput was a record 82.5 m tons in the same year.
-The JNPT container terminal and NSICT (31st largest container port in the world) are the largest container handling ports with an approx. 60 % share of a total of 6.7 m containers (TEUs) handled at Indian ports in 2007-08.
-Container throughput at Indian sea ports is estimated to to increase to 21 m TEUs by 2016 at the current rate of growth.
+India's 13 major ports handled 699 m tons (incl.
+9.9 m TEU containers) of cargo in 2018-19 and slightly more (348 m tons) during the first half of 2019-20.
+Kandla (Gujarat) port's cargo throughput was a record 105.4 m tons during the same year.
+Minor ports handled a total of 583 m tons in 2018-19.
+The JNPT container terminal and NSICT are the largest container handling ports with an approx. 60 % share of a total of 9.14 m containers (TEUs) handled at Indian ports in 2017-18.
 The Shell Group/Total operates a 2.5 mtpa liquefied natural gas (LNG) terminal and port at Hazira, Gujarat.
 New greenfield ports under construction include the Krishnapatnam port in southern Andhra Pradesh.

-The gross Indian shipping tonnage amounted to 10.34 million GT's (Gross Tons) while the number of vessels was 1178 at the end of July 2013.
-India is among the 20 largest shipping nations globally on the basis of merchant fleet size.
+The gross Indian shipping tonnage amounted to 12.7 million GT (Gross Tons) while the number of vessels was 1 419 in Sep 2019.
+456 of these vessels ply on overseas routes.
+India is the 16th largest shipping nation globally on the basis of merchant fleet size.

 A view of the outer Visakhapatnam harbour and fishing harbour.
-Vizag Port, the largest Indian port, handled 67.4 million tons (just behind Kandla) of cargo in 2011-12.
-The port's capacity is planned to be increased to 110 million tons by 2011-12 through an estimated Rs 30 bn expansion programme.
+Vizag Port handled 61 million tons of cargo in 2016-17.
 Iron ore, coking coal and oil products are some of the bulk items handled by this natural harbour.
 The underutilised container terminal is operated by Visakha Container Terminal Pvt.
-Ltd. The terminal handles some 70,000 TEU's annually.
+Ltd. The terminal handled 367 000 TEUs in 2016-17.
 The new multi-purpose deepwater port at Gangavaram began operating in 2008. (top left corner of image).

 Although inland water transport has a rich legacy in India, road and rail transport play a dominant role in inland transport.
 India at present has three national waterways, the National Waterway No 1 (NW-1) ie Ganga-Bhagirathi-Hugli river system, the NW-2 ie Brahmaputra and the NW-3 ie the West Coast Canal.
-The total length of navigable rivers and canals is about 14,500 kms.
+The total length of navigable rivers and canals is about 20 000 kms.
+Cargo transported on India's inland waterways amounted to 55 million tons in 2017-18.

 |NW 1||Allahabad to Haldia, 1620 kms (U.P.,Bihar, Jharkhand and W.B.)||Ganga-Bhagirathi-Hooghly river system.
 Large fluctuations in water levels.|